-In Fall 2018, I am teaching Math 5026 Topics in Logic (Set Theory).
-My official office hours this semester are Monday and Wednesday 11:00-12:00 and Friday 11:15-12:00.
-However, I am around the math department almost every day and I am happy to meet with students outside of office hours.
+In Spring 2020, I am teaching Math 5026 (Computability Theory).
+My official office hours are Monday 10:00-11:15 and Wednesday 12:15-1:15, but I am around the math department almost every day and I am happy to meet with students outside of office hours.
 You can either stop by my office or send me an email to schedule an appointment.

 My research is in mathematical logic, specifically in computability theory and reverse mathematics.
 I have a number of papers and preprints available in electronic format.
 I also have a somewhat random collection of lecture notes and slides.

 Computability theory is the study of computational properties of sets and functions on the natural numbers.
 In addition to studying sets and functions which are computable, one is interested in definitions of relative computability.
 That is, we study various notions of when a set or function is simpler than (or can be computed given knowledge of) another set or function.
 Under suitable codings, these notions can be used to study effectiveness in areas of mathematics such as algebra, combinatorics, analysis and so on.
 One of my main research interests is in effective algebra and combinatorics in this sense.

 In reverse mathematics, one tries to isolate the smallest fragment of set theory required to prove a particular theorem of classical mathematics.
 The set theoretic background is typically second order arithmetic and in this context, there are close connections between computability theory and the subsystems of set theory that arise.
 I study theorems in algebra and combinatorics in this setting.